dmitry-solomadin/mirror/README.md

 # TODO

-* Auto-update for ny-times, weather and quote widgets.
+* Auto-update for ny-times, directions and rss widgets.